nativewind/nativewind/docs/library-comparision.md

 * The processes may run slower than your web application causing warnings/delays https://github.com/vadimdemedes/tailwind-rn/issues/154
 * Requires custom setup of editor/IDE plugins
 * Rerenders all components when a style has changed
-* Does not respect Tailwind's or its plugins selector order (eg `dark:text-black text-white` will always produce white text, even in dark mode)
 * Does not support responsive SSR for web (cannot apply varients until hydration)

 ## react-native-tailwindcss